glynnmd/CapstoneProject/TechnicalReportDraft.md

 </br>
 </br>
 <p align="center"> <b>Introduction and Product Overview</b></p>
 &nbsp;&nbsp;&nbsp;&nbsp; What are macronutrients, otherwise known as macros?
-Macronutrients are the largest class of nutrients the body requires and is made up of protein, carbohydrates, and fats.
+Macronutrients are the largest class of nutrients the body requires and is made up of proteins, carbohydrates, and fats.
 These three factors make up calories, per gram of protein and carbohydrates make up 4 calories and per gram of fat makes up 9 calories.
 The amounts and ratio of macronutrients a person need vary depending on age, gender, lifestyle and health goals.
+It is a lot easier for an individual to achieve goals by keeping track of their macros rather than calories as a whole.
+For example, if an individual counted calories they could say they ate 200 calories, but that doesnt help reach their goal, considering that 200 calories could consist of 20 grams of fat, 2 grams of carbs and 2 grams of proteins or 20 grams of proteins, 20 grams of carbs, and 5 grams of fat.
+Both results have completely different outcomes.
 <br></br>
 &nbsp;&nbsp;&nbsp;&nbsp; Hello

-<table>hello</table>
+<br></br>
+<br></br>
+<p align="center"> <b>Design, Development and Test</b></p>
+&nbsp;&nbsp;&nbsp;&nbsp; What are macronutrients, otherwise known as macros?
+Macronutrients are the largest class of nutrients the body requires and is made up of proteins, carbohydrates, and fats.
+These three factors make up calories, per gram of protein and carbohydrates make up 4 calories and per gram of fat makes up 9 calories.
+The amounts and ratio of macronutrients a person need vary depending on age, gender, lifestyle and health goals.
+It is a lot easier for an individual to achieve goals by keeping track of their macros rather than calories as a whole.
+For example, if an individual counted calories they could say they ate 200 calories, but that doesnt help reach their goal, considering that 200 calories could consist of 20 grams of fat, 2 grams of carbs and 2 grams of proteins or 20 grams of proteins, 20 grams of carbs, and 5 grams of fat.
+Both results have completely different outcomes.
+<br></br>

+# Hello